 Support for Backups from Earlier Versions of SQL Server

-SQL Server 2005 uses a different default path than earlier versions of SQL Server.
-Therefore, to restore a database that is created in the default location of either SQL Server 7.0 or SQL Server 2000 from backups, you must use the MOVE option.
-For information about the new default path, see File Locations for Default and Named Instances of SQL Server 2005.
+SQL Server 2008 uses a different default path than earlier versions.
+Therefore, to restore a database that was created in the default location of either SQL Server 2000 or SQL Server 2005 backups, you must use the MOVE option.
+For information about the new default path, see File Locations for Default and Named Instances of SQL Server.

-Database backups that are created by using SQL Server 6.5 or earlier are in an incompatible format and cannot be restored in SQL Server 2005.
-For information about how to upgrade a database that is created by using SQL Server 6.5 or earlier to SQL Server 2005, see Copying Databases from SQL Server 6.5 or Earlier.
+For information about how to upgrade a database that was created by using SQL Server version 7.0 or earlier to SQL Server 2005, see Copying Databases from SQL Server 7.0 or Earlier.